-Daniel Esler Pacific Wildlife Foundation and Centre for Wildlife Ecology Department of Biological Sciences Simon Fraser University 5421 Robertson Road Delta, British Columbia V4K 3N2 Canada Long-term Monitoring: Lingering Oil Evaluating Chronic Exposure of Harlequin Ducks and Sea Otters to Lingering Exxon Valdez Oil in Western Prince William Sound
+Long-term Monitoring Program -Evaluating Chronic Exposure of Harlequin Ducks and Sea Otters to Lingering Exxon Valdez Oil in Western Prince William Sound

-Project 12120114-Q Final Report
+Project 14120114-Q Final Report

-Study History: Harlequin ducks have been studied extensively in Prince William Sound following the Exxon Valdez oil spill, leading to one of the most thorough considerations of wildlife population injury and recovery following a major oil spill ever undertaken.
-These efforts have included population monitoring by the U.S. Fish and Wildlife Service and the Alaska Department of Fish and Game, as well as a series of directed research projects designed to elucidate the process of, and constraints to, population recovery.
+Study History: Harlequin ducks and sea otters have been studied extensively in Prince William Sound following the Exxon Valdez oil spill, leading to one of the most thorough considerations of wildlife population injury and recovery following a major oil spill ever undertaken.
+For harlequin ducks, these efforts have included population monitoring by the U.S. Fish and Wildlife Service and the Alaska Department of Fish and Game, as well as a series of directed research projects designed to elucidate the process of, and constraints to, population recovery.
 These studies demonstrated that harlequin ducks were exposed to lingering oil over a much longer time frame (i.e., through at least 2011, 22 years following the spill) than expected at the time of the spill, based on elevated levels of cytochrome P4501A induction in birds from oiled areas.
 In addition, several lines of evidence suggested that direct population injury persisted through at least 1998.
 Specifically, female winter survival probabilities were found to differ between oiled and unoiled areas, and densities were shown to be lower in oiled than unoiled areas after accounting for habitat-related effects.
 More recent data have indicated that female winter survival did not differ between oiled and unoiled sites during 2000-03, suggesting that direct effects of oil exposure on demographic properties had abated.
-Using demographic data, a population model was constructed to estimate timeline until recovery of numbers to pre-spill levels, which was projected to be 24 years post-spill or 2013.
+Using demographic data, a population model was constructed to estimate the timeline for recovery of numbers to pre-spill levels, which was projected to be 24 years post-spill or 2013.
 However, persistence of oil in the environment and evidence of exposure of harlequin ducks to that oil through 2011 has led to continued monitoring to evaluate the timeline of exposure.
-The current work was designed as another data point in that time series for 2013.
+Studies in 2013 indicated that P4501A levels were, for the first time since the spill, similar between ducks in oiled and unoiled areas.
+The current work was designed to determine whether that result was replicated in 2014, to evaluate whether cessation of oil exposure in harlequin ducks was indicated by additional data.
+Information on sea otters is described in previous final reports under the 120114-Q series; no sea otter work was conducted during the activities reported herein.

-Abstract: For the first time since the 1989 Exxon Valdez oil spill, we found that average cytochrome P4501A induction (as measured by EROD activity) during March 2013 was not elevated in wintering harlequin ducks captured in areas of Prince William Sound oiled by the spill, relative to those captured in unoiled areas.
-Another metric of oil exposure (the incidence of individuals with elevated cytochrome P4501A induction) was consistent with this result, as it also showed similar values between oiled and unoiled areas.
+Abstract: We found that average cytochrome P4501A induction (as measured by EROD activity) during March 2014 was not elevated in wintering harlequin ducks captured in areas of Prince William Sound oiled by the 1989 Exxon Valdez oil spill, relative to those captured in unoiled areas.
+This result is consistent with findings from March 2013.
 We interpret these findings to indicate that exposure of harlequin ducks to residual Exxon Valdez oil abated within 24 years after the original spill.
-These findings follow results from 2011, which showed reductions since 2009 in these metrics on oiled areas relative to unoiled and hence progress towards abatement of exposure, despite continued differences between areas in 2011,.
+Results from preceding sampling in 2011 indicated that EROD activity was elevated in harlequin ducks in oiled relative to unoiled areas, although the magnitude of elevation was lower than in previous years (1998-2009), suggesting that the rate or intensity of exposure was diminishing by 2011.
 The data presented in this report add to a growing body of literature indicating that persistence of oil in the environment, and exposure of wildlife to that oil, can occur over much longer time frames than previously assumed.
-These data may be used to define the duration of exposure (nearly two and a half decades) for one of the wildlife species most likely to suffer extended exposure.

-Key Words: biomarker, cytochrome P4501A, Exxon Valdez oil spill, harlequin ducks, Histrionicus histrionicus, oil exposure, Prince William Sound, recovery.
+Key Words: biomarker, cytochrome P4501A, Exxon Valdez oil spill, harlequin ducks, Histrionicus histrionicus, lingering oil, oil exposure, Prince William Sound, recovery.